ibm-cloud-docs/codeengine/servicebind-config.md

     ```
     {: screen}

-2. Bind your service instance to your {{site.data.keyword.codeengineshort}} app, job, or function and generate a new service credential with the default service role.
+2. Bind your service instance to your {{site.data.keyword.codeengineshort}} application, job, or function and generate a new service credential with the default service role.
 The default service role is either Manager or the first role that is provided by the service if Manager is not supported.
-In the following example, **`application bind`** command binds the `my-object-storage` service instance with the app called `my-application`.
+In the following example, **`application bind`** command binds the `my-object-storage` service instance with the application called `my-application`.
 A new service credential with the Manager role is generated for this binding action.

     ```txt
     ibmcloud ce application bind --name my-application --service-instance my-object-storage